Baylor Players to Watch Against Creighton - Second Round

 Baylor's Last Game

-In its previous game, Baylor defeated UCSB on Friday, 74-56.
-Flagler scored a team-high 18 points (and added five assists and one rebounds).
+In its most recent game, Baylor topped UCSB on Friday, 74-56.
+Flagler scored a team-high 18 points (and contributed five assists and one rebounds).

 |Name